 What is a lecture?
 How is it different to a seminar?
 How do modules work?

-The Transition to Higher Education course aims to explain some of the more common terminologies used in Higher Education and help you to find out what studying at Bloomsbury Institute will be like.
+Higher education is full of unique terms and phrases that you may not be familiar with.
+The Transition to Higher Education course aims to explain some of the more common terminologies used in higher education and help you to find out what studying at Bloomsbury Institute will be like.
+You are encouraged to complete as much of the course as you feel helpful.

 If you are relocating to London to study with us, please do remember to join your local Electoral Register.
 To be eligible to vote in UK elections you must be one of the following: